dmelo/g2m2-pages/blog/16/prunepath-a-way-to-prune-path-to-a-threshold-size.md

 Tags: linux,sh
 */

+# prunepath - a way to prune path to a threshold size

 When using [you2better](https://github.com/dmelo/you2better) the system will download the stream into cache files.
 The systema have no options to specify the maximum size that that cache dir can have.
 I could either implement that